 ACTIVE TRANSPORTATION COMMITTEE

-The Active Transportation Committee is composed of fifteen (15) citizens appointed by the Huntingdon County Commissioners.
+The initial Active Transportation Committee was formed in 2017 and was composed of fifteen (15) citizens appointed by the Huntingdon County Commissioners.
 The Committee is responsible for raising awareness of bicycle and pedestrian planning concerns.
 Responsibilities include initiatives ranging from evaluating existing conditions and maintenance needs, gap analysis, and local advocacy.

 BICYCLE AND PEDESTRIAN PLAN

 The Southern Alleghenies Rural Planning Organization (RPO) is responsible for developing and maintaining the Region’s Bicycle and Pedestrian Plan.
 The Plan is consistent with the goals set forth in the Southern Alleghenies Long Range Transportation Plan as well as federal and state guidance regarding bicycle and pedestrian modes of transportation.
-Planning Director, Mark Colussy, and Sunday Riders Sunday Strollers representative, Valerie Burnett, represented Huntingdon County on the Steering Committee.
+For the 2016 Plan, the County Planning Director and a representative of the Sunday Riders Sunday Strollers organization represented Huntingdon County on the Steering Committee.
 The 2016 Regional Bicycle and Pedestrian Plan was adopted by the RPO at the July 20, 2016 Rural Transportation Coordinating Committee Meeting.
 The Plan includes five major goals:

 - Bolster the Region’s bicycle and pedestrian infrastructure so that it is safe to use and enjoy.